 2. The Charter School Advisory Committee created under Policy 603 (Curriculum Development) is established by the school board to ensure active community participation in all phases of planning and improving the instruction and curriculum affecting state and charter school academic standards.

 3. The charter school-wide improvement goals should address recommendations identified through the Charter School Advisory Committee process.
 The charter school’s goal setting process will include consideration of individual site goals.
-Charter school goals may also be developed through an education effectiveness program, an evaluation of student progress committee, or through some other locally determined process.
+Charter school goals may also be developed through an education effectiveness program, or through some other locally determined process.

+[NOTE: The board may choose to delete this committee reference if it deletes the committee below.]

 B. System for Reviewing All Instruction and Curriculum.